 - 1. Ensure the immediate safety of the child or youth. - 2.
 Refrain from investigating further.
 Upon learning of any potential abuse, you do not need to substantiate your suspicions and should not speak to the minor at length about it; instead promptly report according to the policies below.
-Refrain from investigating except to obtain readily available information required by DCFS (see list in next Mandated Reporting section on page ).
+Refrain from investigating except to obtain readily available information required by DCFS (see list in "What to Report" section on page 30).